LaVi-Lab/FTTT/README.md

 Typically, we use the checkpoints in the last epoch for evaluation.

-To reproduce our OpTune performance, you can download our checkpoints for each dataset and run the evaluation:
+To reproduce our OpTune performance, you can download our checkpoints for each dataset from Google Drive and run the evaluation using the commands above:

 | Dataset | Llama-3.1-8B-Instruct | Mistral-7B-Instruct-v0.3 |
 | :------ | :--: | :--: |